orptech-com/laravel-migration-partition/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/orptech/laravel-migration-partition.svg?style=flat-square)](https://packagist.org/packages/orptech/laravel-migration-partition)
 [![Total Downloads](https://img.shields.io/packagist/dt/orptech/laravel-migration-partition.svg?style=flat-square)](https://packagist.org/packages/orptech/laravel-migration-partition)

-## ORPTech Software
+## ORPtech Software

-We are ORPTech.
-Here at ORPTech, we pride ourselves in ensuring that clients and services have a peaceful, safe and smooth interaction.
+We are ORPtech.
+Here at ORPtech, we pride ourselves in ensuring that clients and services have a peaceful, safe and smooth interaction.
 We know how difficult it is to build trust for a service, therefore we are here to help bridge the gaps within the market via our robust applications.
 Please contact us for further information on how our services might help your business.

 ## Installation